karakRohan/A_Rohan_AI_Portfolio/README.md

 Frontend:

 http://localhost:5173
-🌐 Deployment
+🌐 Production Deployment
 Frontend

-Deploy the frontend folder to Vercel.
+The frontend is deployed using Vercel.

 Backend

-Deploy the backend folder to Render as a Node.js Web Service.
+The backend is deployed using Render.

 After deploying the backend, update the API URL in: